 Billy: It’s my expectations that hold me together.

-John Houston made many different films, but few reach the dizzying, chaotic heights of Beat the Devil.
+John Houston made many different films, but few reached the dizzying, chaotic heights of Beat the Devil.
 Known as one of the first “cult” films, it is a box office flop despised by its star Humphrey Bogart but beloved by movie lovers who understand the film’s dedication to a cinematic lark.
 Witty, impish, and downright silly, it is the rare comedy in which every joke sticks the landing.

-Beat the Devil is, in many ways, a parody of Bogart movies, or more aptly, of noir films in general.
+Beat the Devil is, in many ways, a parody of Bogart movies or more aptly, of noir films in general.
 But it never winks at you or breaks the fourth wall.
 The humor comes from the absurdity and the sleazy, dizzy, wheezy characters.
 Here the bad guys are honest, and the good guys can’t help but spin elaborate imaginative yarns and put on airs.

 Based on a book, of the same name, by James Helvick.
 But that’s just a pen name for Claud Cockburn, a leftist British journalist more famous for his supposed quote, “believe nothing until it has been officially denied.”
 Upon receiving the script, reportedly, Houston tore it up and called in Truman Capote.
-Capote rewrote the script during filming on location in a small seaside town of Ravello, Italy, which becomes the imaginary of Portoverto.
+Capote rewrote the script during filming on location in the small seaside town of Ravello, Italy, which becomes the imaginary of Portoverto.
 The book is a thriller that takes itself seriously about colonial exploitation, a theme which the movie all but abandons.

 Yet Capote’s script, with a co-writing credit for Houston, still has its fangs out for colonialism.
 The confusing plot deals mainly with a gang of ruffians, led by a portly sweaty man named Petersen (Robert Morely), trying to get to Africa to illegally secure land supposedly rich with uranium.
-Characters behave with a naked and flippant glee as they plot nefarious exploitative ventures in far-off lands.
+Characters behave with naked and flippant glee as they plot nefarious exploitative ventures in far-off lands.
 Though far less serious than Cockburn, Houston shrewdly draws parallels between the murderous thieves and the stuffed shirt only interested in starting a coffee plantation.

 In the middle of it all is Bogart as Billy Dannruther.
 The go-between for Petersen and his cohorts O’Hara (Peter Lorre) and Ravello (Marco Tulli).
 Bogart’s Billy wanders back and forth between Petersen’s gang and the Chelms, Gwendolyn (Jennifer Jones) and Harry (Edward Underdown), who may or may not be on the cusp of inheriting a sizeable uranium-rich piece of property themselves.
-The plot is so silly and non-existent it couldn’t possibly matter.
+The plot is so silly and non-existent that it couldn’t possibly matter.

-Suffice to say, the film starts in Portovelo, as the characters while away the time before the ship they are all due to sail on is finally ready to sail.
+Suffice it to say, the film starts in Portovelo, as the characters while away the time before the ship they are all due to sail on is finally ready to sail.
 However, there will always be delays.
 One instance has the Purser (Mario Perrone) regretfully informing them that there will be a delay.

 Billy asks if it is perhaps a mechanical failure or if the Captain is drunk.
 Billy laughs.
 “Oh, but of course, the Captain is drunk.
 But the real trouble is with the oil pump.”